Tuesday, May 18, 2010

 Verify the battery is mounted snug and the battery cannot move in any direction.

-Congratulations!
 You have successfully performed a custom install of an Odyssey PC925 in a Lotus Elise.
 You should buy a battery tender to keep the battery charged during storage.
 Charging an Odyssey battery with a standard automotive charge will cause permanent damage.

 Let me know if you have any questions or help with your install.